Your Questions Answered

 WHAT SHOULD I BRING TO MY FIRST APPOINTMENT?

-If you elect to complete your paper work at our office, please arrive 20 minutes early in order to have ample time to finish the forms prior to your appointment.
-In addition to your insurance information you should also bring your prescription from the doctor and any pertinent radiology and post-operative reports you may have in your possession.
+Please bring your insurance information, your prescription from the doctor and any pertinent radiology and post-operative reports you may have in your possession.
 Also, if you have radiographs or MRI studies bringing them will allow the therapist a more complete understanding of the severity of your condition.

 HOW SHOULD I DRESS FOR MY TREATMENT?